vanzonr/rarray/tutorial.md

 ## Getting Started

-You can use the rarray library with "#include <rarray>".
-Here, rarray is its header file.
+You can use the rarray library with `#include <rarray>`.
 In fact, this is the only thing you need to do, as rarray is a header-only library.

 ## Creating Rarrays

-The library provides a template class `rarray<T,R>`, where T is the type of the elements are R is the rank.
-To define a multidimensional array, use rarray<T,R> as the typename with the elements' type substituted for T and the required rank substituted for R.  For instance, the following defines a two-dimensional array of integers:
+The library provides a template class `rarray<T,R>`, where `T` is the type of the elements are `R` is the rank.
+To define a multidimensional array, use `rarray<T,R>` as the typename with the elements' type substituted for `T` and the required rank substituted for `R`.
+For instance, the following defines a two-dimensional array of `double`s:
 ```cpp
 rarray<double,2> a;
 ```
-This array does not have a shape yet (or, said differently, its shape is 0x0).
+This array does not have a shape yet.
 To define this array with a given shape, e.g., to make this a matrix with 4 rows and 5 columns, you should specify the extent of the array in each dimension:
 ```cpp
 rarray<double,2> a(4, 5);
 ```
-This works for rarrays of rank up to 11.
-For rarrays with higher rank, you have to pass an pointer to the array of extents.
+This method of providing the dimensions as arguments to the constructor, works for rarrays of rank up to 11.
+For rarrays with rank higher than 11, you have to pass an pointer to the array of extents.

-Thw array `a` has a shape now, but its elements are not initialized.
+The rarray `a` has a shape now, but its elements are not initialized.
 Uninitialized values are bad practice, but have occasional usage.
-One should nonetheless aim to initialize the elements of an rarray in the code **shortly after** the definition of the rarray.
+One should nonetheless aim to initialize the rarray elements
+**shortly after** the definition of the rarray.

 One way to (re)initialize all the values of an existing rarray at once is with